 Landmark Alexandra rests in the center of the four buildings, with walkways out to the other three.
 It’s mostly high-rise office space, but here you’ll find large Prada and Burberry stores in addition to Starbucks.

 Island Neighborhood: Central

 MTR Station: Central, Exit A or Airport Express Station, Exit F

-IFC Mall is a massive luxury shopping mall full of designer brands, young brands, cosmetic brands, gourmet food brands, a city’super grocery store, multiple restaurants, dessert shops and a Lane Crawford department store.
+IFC Mall is a massive luxury shopping mall full of designer brands, young brands, cosmetic brands, gourmet food brands, a city’super grocery store, multiple restaurants, dessert shops, and a Lane Crawford department store.
 Whether you want Chanel sneakers or a Pierre Hermé macaron (we also like the green tea and chocolate soft serve at Godiva), you’re covered.
-Central Station and the Airport Expresss Station are also inside.
+Central Station and the Airport Express Station are also inside.
 Four Seasons Hotel Hong Kong is adjacent to this mall as well.

 Island Neighborhood: Causeway Bay

 This bustling and massive shopping mall has some designer brands and electronics stores but is mostly geared toward young fashion and local brands.
 It’s anchored by a Lane Crawford department store, Marks & Spencer and the fabulous city’super gourmet grocery store.
 The Causeway Bay MTR station is inside Times Square.

 It’s easy to walk between here and Island Beverly in just a few minutes.